Ghantai temple: Architecture

-The design of the Ghantai temple is similar to that of the Parshvanatha temple, although the Ghantai temple is nearly twice larger in size.
+The design of the Ghantai temple is similar to that of the Parshvanatha temple, although the Ghantai temple is nearly twice the size.
 The temple is now in ruins: its walls have collapsed.
 Only the pillars of its entrance porch and its maha-mandapa (large hall) have survived.
 The maha-mandapa has an elaborate doorway, but the enclosing walls have collapsed.

 Art

 The surviving pillars feature a chain-and-bell (ghanti) motif, after which the temple is now known.
 The door lintel of the mandapa features Adinatha's yakshini attendant Chakreshvari.
 She is depicted as having eight arms and sitting on a garuda.
 The architrave on the doorway features carvings of six auspicious symbols said to have been dreamt by Mahavira's pregnant mother.

 The ceiling of the entrance porch features coffers.
 The oblong panels bordering the ceiling are carved with figures of dancers and musicians.

 A large sculpture, now located at the Khajuraho museum, was found at the Ghantai temple ruins.
 This sculpture features figures of 52 Jinas, including a central figure of Rishabhanatha standing in kayotsarga pose.
 The sculpture also features Sarvanubhuti on its left side and a four-armed Chakreshvari on its right side.